-CITIZENSHIP AND SOCIETY CURRICULUM - RUBRIC OF LEARNING OBJECTIVES (DESIRED OUTCOMES) & COMPETENCIES
+CITIZENSHIP AND SOCIETY CURRICULUM RUBRIC (S)

+Program goal:

-Program goal: Guide and prompt students to understand responsible citizenship, how society protects or fails to protect basic rights, and the avenues for individual or collective action.
+Guide and prompt students to understand responsible citizenship, how society protects or fails to protect basic rights, and the avenues for individual or collective action.

-Learning objectives / Lev vels of Competency Desired outcomes Unsatisfactory Emerging Developing Proficient Mastery Civil Rights and Civil Liberties The student understands the ways societies protect or fail to protect the basic rights of individuals and groups.
+Student learning Student Lea arning Outcomes' Levels of Competency: objective Unsatisfactory Emerging Developing Proficient Mastery SLO1: Civil Rights and Liberties The student understands the ways societies protect or fail to protect the basic rights of individuals and groups.
 Fails to demonstrate understanding of the ways societies protect individual rights.
 Defines the ways societies protect individual rights, but with errors or gaps.
 Consistently defines and recognizes concepts of individual rights, with some errors and attempts to apply these concepts to address contemporary problems.
 Explains civil rights and civil liberties with few to no errors or gaps.
 Begins to apply these concepts to evaluate and address ethical and practical issues.
 Clearly explains and applies concepts of civil rights and civil liberties to evaluate and address ethical and practical issues.
-Individual and Collective Action The student understands how societies and communities address collective issues.
+SLO2: Individual and Collective Action The student understands how societies and communities address collective issues.
 Fails to demonstrate understanding of how societies and communities address collective action problems.
 Defines how societies address collective action problems, but with errors or gaps.
 Consistently defines and recognizes concepts of collective action problems, with some errors and attempts to apply these concepts to address contemporary problems.
 Explains individual and collective action with few to no errors or gaps.
 Begins to apply these concepts to evaluate and address ethical and practical issues of society.
-Clearly explains individual and collective action and applies them to evaluate and address ethical and practical collective action problems in contempora Responsibilities of Citizenship The student understands that individuals and societies have responsibilities to each other and to the common good.
+Clearly explains individual and collective action and applies them to evaluate and address ethical and practical issues.
+SLO3: Responsibilities of Citizenship The student understands that individuals and societies have responsibilities to each other and to the common good.
 Fails to demonstrate understanding of the responsibilities for individuals and societies toward the common good.
 Defines responsibilities for individuals and societies toward the common good, but with errors or gaps.
 Consistently defines and recognizes responsibilities for individuals and societies toward the common good, with some errors and attempts to apply these concepts to address contemporary problems.
 Explains responsibilities for individuals and societies toward the common good, with few to no errors or gaps.
 Begins to apply these concepts to evaluate and address ethical and practical issues of society.
 Clearly explains responsibilities for individuals and societies toward the common good, and applies them to evaluate and address ethical and practical issues.